tayo6/SimpleEq/README.md

 A lightweight equalizer plugin with three essential bands: low cut, high cut, and a parametric notch filter with adjustable Q.

+**NOTE**: I have not perfected the lookalike scripts for its user interface

 ## Features

 - **Low Cut Filter** – Removes rumble and low-end noise (20–500 Hz)